danyuchn/GMAT-score-report-analysis/README.md

 ### 4. Analysis Templates

-This repository includes a standardized analysis template based on Dustin’s Standard Operating Procedure (SOP) for dissecting GMAT score reports.
+This repository includes a standardized analysis template based on Dustin's Standard Operating Procedure (SOP) for dissecting GMAT score reports.
 The template, detailed in [analysis-template-dustin.md](./analysis-template-dustin.md), provides an 8-step framework to:

 * Clean and validate score data (e.g., filtering guessed or unanswered questions).
 * Analyze time management and performance by question type and difficulty.